Understanding what you can get

 Not all types of finance are available to all students, but the types of finance we offer include:

-- help with tuition fee costs - this helps cover the costs charged by your university or college is charging to attend your chosen course
+- help with tuition fee costs - this helps cover the costs charged by your university or college to attend your chosen course

 - help with living costs - this is funding to help with general costs of living while you're studying